-In the summer of 2002, when I was thirty two years old, I walked into a Daddy’s Junky Music Store (a now defunct New England-based musical instrument retail chain) and purchased an Alvarez dreadnought style acoustic.1 It had a warm, rich sound that made it a pleasure to hear (a sound it continues to deliver to this today).
+In the summer of 2002, when I was thirty-two years old, I walked into a Daddy’s Junky Music Store (a now-defunct New England-based musical instrument retail chain) and purchased an Alvarez dreadnought style acoustic.1 It had a warm, rich sound that made it a pleasure to hear (a sound it continues to deliver to this today).
 The salesperson demonstrating the guitar noted that Alvarez Guitars had been around for some time and had garnered the respect of amateurs and seasoned guitar players alike.

 Here’s what actually came of this undertaking.
 There was only one guitar lesson.
 The jam sessions never happened.
-And the thought of my own band remained a mental picture.
+And my five-piece band remained a mental picture.
 I came to realize that there were priorities that were already set in motion that I felt I couldn’t simply ignore.
 And I felt that adding the task of learning guitar to the list of existing commitments was going to be near to impossible.
 I had to settle for the notion that my dream of becoming a seasoned guitar player would remain a dream.

 By my early forties, I had a family and felt a bit more settled in life.
 I no longer had considered guitar playing a serious pursuit.
 At least, that’s what I was trying to convince myself to believe.
 I kept telling myself, “It’s not going to happen at this point in my life,” despite my continued love for, and fascination with, the guitar.